-Nevertheless, in Appendix F, we present a fragment of rPrompt-LDL and a reduction-based translation to Prompt-LDL for it.
-The fragment is obtained by disallowing tests in guards and requiring them to always have infinitely many matches.
+Nevertheless, we identify a fragment of rPrompt-LDL for which both the model checking and the synthesis problem are decidable.
+We obtain this fragment by disallowing tests in guards and by requiring them to always have infinitely many matches.
 For such formulas, one can translate the guard into a deterministic finite automaton (without tests) and then use this automaton to "split" r.
 However, this involves multiple exponential blowups and hence does not prove that the fragment has the exponential compilation property.
 Nonetheless, this translation shows that both model checking and synthesis are decidable for this fragment.
 The decidability of these problems for full rPrompt-LDL is left for further research and seemingly requires new approaches.